 Stefan Ateljevic, founder of CryptoBlokes tells us:

-According to Pedro Hernandes, Demand Generation Manager at Groundbreaker quality is the key:
+According to Pedro Hernandes, Demand Generation Manager at Groundbreaker quality is key:

 Paula Glynn, Director of Search Marketing & Digital Strategy at Pixelstorm commented: